barsoom/devbook/styleguide/css/README.md

 This makes its purpose clear to the reader.

+#### Avoid undefining styles.

+If you find yourself needing to undefine a previously defined style, stop and consider if this is a sign that the previously defined CSS should be refactored.

 #### Don't use ID selectors.

 Feel free to use them for anchor links, but don't style by ID.